 Google Play Store is a necessary and bundled service of any Android device.
 This app is required to download or even run any apps.
 So, getting an error like Play store not working or Play Store crashing is very unfortunate and a matter of a headache.
 Here we tried to put the best solution to overcome this issue.
 Keep reading this article for all the 11 best solutions.

 Part 1.
-Recommended method to fix Google Play Store issues
+The recommended method to fix Google Play Store issues

 If you search on the internet, you may find various tricks dealing with Google Play Store not working issue.
 However, either to try each of them or choose several to follow would certainly cost a lot of time.
 What's more, we are not sure whether they will really work.
-Therefore, we would recommend you with a more effective and fast way, that is to use dr.fone - System Repair (Android), a delicated Android repair tool to fix Google Play Store not working issues just in one click.
+Therefore, we would recommend you with a more effective and fast way, that is to use Dr.Fone - System Repair (Android), a dedicated Android repair tool to fix Google Play Store, not working issues just in one click.

 - Supports all the new Samsung devices like Galaxy S8, S9, etc.